Bridal shoes should support you and your dress, literally.

 6 Bridal Shoes That Are Sure to Complement Formal Gowns

 With these suggestions in mind, the following are six bridal shoes that will work with a formal wedding gown:

-If your dress is a simple straight skirt a sheath style, for example your shoes will definitely be visible when you walk down the aisle or dance at your reception.
+If your dress is a simple straight skirt a sheath style, your shoes will definitely be visible when you walk down the aisle or dance at your reception.
 In this case, you might want a pair of eye-catching sandals.
-Among the hottest high-heeled sandals are satin t-straps.
-The rhinestone-encrusted t-strap runs from the toe to the ankle strap, creating a long, lean look.
+Among the hottest high-heeled sandals are satin T-straps.
+The rhinestone-encrusted T-strap runs from the toe to the ankle strap, creating a long, lean look.

 Just because your wedding is being held outdoors does not mean you abandon bridal shoes.
-In this case, however, you might want to sport a pair of Rhinestone-embellished flip flops, available in white and ivory.
-Think about a beach wedding.
+In this case, however, you might want to sport a pair of Rhinestone-embellished flip flops, available in white or ivory.
+Thinking about a beach wedding?
 Why spoil a pair of fabric shoes when these everyday beach shoes can be glamorized for the event?
 If yours is not an indoor wedding, you might still want to throw in the flip flops as a second pair of shoes for the reception.
 It is a bit more dignified than tossing off your shoes and dancing barefoot.

 It will be the rare dress that can handle a pair of floral pumps, but with the right dress these shoes could make the day.
 Imagine a simple garden wedding and you are wearing a short, full-skirted wedding dress out of a crisp fabric.
 Floral shoes, with a rosette on the toe, will be the most feminine footwear imaginable.

-Shoes that can be died to match even the subtlest of colors are an easy way to complement your wedding gown.
+Shoes that can be dyed to match even the subtlest of colours are an easy way to complement your wedding gown.
 In fact, it is so easy, its almost cheating.
 You can find dyeable shoes in closed toe, peep toes, sandals and slippers.
 They come in flats, towering wedges and all heel heights.